armkeh/principles-of-programming-languages/README.md

 # Homework

+## Current homeworks

-## Homework 3 – Revisiting homework 1 in Prolog and homework 2 in Scala – Sept 25th to Oct 4th
+### Homework 3 – Revisiting homework 1 in Prolog and homework 2 in Scala – Sept 25th to Oct 4th

   - [HTML](./homework/h3.html)
   - [PDF](./homework/h3.pdf)
   - [Org plaintext](./homework/h3.org)

-## Homework 2 – Solving problems in Prolog – Sept 18th to Sept 27th
+### Homework 2 – Solving problems in Prolog – Sept 18th to Sept 27th

   - [HTML](./homework/h2.html)
   - [PDF](./homework/h2.pdf)
   - [Org plaintext](./homework/h2.org)

+## Homework testing policy

+As of homework 2, automated unit tests are provided.
+A Docker image is also provided, in order to ensure that you are able to run the tests in the same environment that we will run them in.

+Passing the provided tests is *mandatory*.
+And unless other issues are found, passing the tests should imply you will receive a passing grade on the homework.

+  - But no particular grade is guaranteed.

+The automated testing we run during marking will typically include some number of additional tests, usually chosen to test “edge cases”.
+You are encouraged to try and think of these cases yourselves, and add appropriate tests to the provided ones in order to better check your solutions.
+This is not required though; a uniform set of tests will be used for every student's submission.

+## Previous homeworks

-## Homework 1 – Implementing Trees in Scala – Sept 11th to Sept 20th
+### Homework 1 – Implementing Trees in Scala – Sept 11th to Sept 20th

   - [HTML](./homework/h1.html)
   - [PDF](./homework/h1.pdf)